 Our homes are located in ‘safe and secure’ residential areas in the city of Brighton & Hove offering easy access to all the amenities and services on offer, including mainstream junior and secondary schools and colleges.
 They are easily accessible being within walking distance to mainline rail stations, and have excellent connections to major road links from the north, east and west.

-Springfields cares for younger children children aged 6 yrs to 12 yrs on admission.
-The home provides baseline assessments for all children after an initial 12-weeks in placement, psychodynamic assessment of emotional needs, and primary provision, including intensive individual support and supervision where needed.
+Springfields cares for younger children aged 6 yrs to 12 yrs on admission.
+The home provides primary-age care through baseline assessments for all children after an initial 12-weeks in placement, psychodynamic assessment of emotional needs, and primary provision, including intensive individual support and supervision where needed.
 It offers real therapeutic care and nurture to children who experienced break down in their family home, considerable disruptions to their lives, ongoing difficulties in their functioning, and whose needs have been unmet in alternative care settings.

 We recognise that if something fundamental in a child’s’ early experiences was not ‘good enough’, this can prevent not only their early emotional needs being met but also their ability to function in day-to-day life.
 For many of the children in our care, the past is still part of their present.
 Previous negative experiences and possible abuse suffered by the child leaves them with fears, anxieties, trauma, and a range of defence mechanisms that hold back their ability to function appropriately.